alan-turing-institute/AutisticaCitizenScience/README.md

 We also seek input for how we run the project and how we document it.
 If there's something you'd like us to do or groups you feel we should engage with please provide let us know.

-Please start by reading the [participant information sheet](project-management/participant-information-sheet.md).

-- You can anonymously, publicly share your suggestions via the "always open" google form: [https://bit.ly/AutisticaTuringCitSciForm](https://bit.ly/AutisticaTuringCitSciForm).
-- Come and say hello in our [gitter channel](https://gitter.im/alan-turing-institute/AutisticaCitizenScience).
-- Subscribe to our [mailing list](https://tinyletter.com/AutisticaTuringCitizenScience) with which we send monthly project updates.
-- You can contact research associate Georgia Aitkenhead by email at [gaitkenhead@turing.ac.uk](mailto:gaitkenhead@turing.ac.uk).
-- Join the discussion in our [issues][aut-cit-sci-issues] and [pull requests][aut-cit-sci-prs].
-  - For more instructions, checkout our [contributing guidelines](https://github.com/alan-turing-institute/AutisticaCitizenScience/blob/master/CONTRIBUTING.md).
-  - ⚠️ Using GitHub can be a little confusing.
-  Please let us know if you have any questions getting started.

-## Community recommendations

-You can see suggestions from other members of the community in the [community recommendations](community-recommendations) folder.

-## Project management

 Information about project management protocols can be found in the [project management](project-management) directory.

 This folder includes information on: